Can pets eat Strawberry?

 Description

-Pets often encounter strawberries through fruit trays, smoothie spills, and dessert leftovers.
-Leaves and stems are not highly toxic but are fibrous and less digestible than ripe flesh.
-Larger portions may loosen stool in sensitive pets because of sugar and fiber load.
+Commonly found in fruit trays, smoothie bowls, cereals, and dessert toppings.
+Leaves and stems are fibrous and less digestible than ripe flesh.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.